taoboy/livestreaming/README.md

  4) How to provide a nice UI -> Android Xml or React Native app and UI opensources
  5) How to make build and production easy -> fabric
  6) How to provide a clean api system -> volley, glide, iron.io , node.js(fast break)
+ 7) How to provide a real time database with chatting-> firebase